tkhalim14/github-notify-bot/README.md

 - Receive real-time notifications about the latest commits on public repositories of all your friends on the server.
 - Stay connected and never miss out on the exciting projects your network is working on.

+### Periodic Checker

+- GitHub Notify Bot operates as a scheduled task, ensuring that it checks for the latest commits and updates on GitHub every 15 minutes.

 ### Commit History Explorer
 - Dive into the commit history of any GitHub user with the `!github [username]` command.